 Online reputation matters for companies and individuals.

-Individual or personal online reputation refers to others’ perceptions of you as a person, rather than as an entrepreneur or public figure.
+Individual or personal reputation management refers to others’ perceptions of you as a person, rather than as an entrepreneur or public figure.

 60% of Internet users say they don’t trust people or businesses who receive negative comments or reviews.